Receive guidance and direction on your script from an accomplished screenwriter.

-The retreat delves deeply into concept, story structure, character development, plot and subplots, theme, dialogue, and the process of revising a screenplay.
-Students discuss suggestions for rewrites, alternative approaches, and explore solutions to the problems posed by each script.
-Participants learn to look critically at their writing with special attention to the importance of economy in writing, visual storytelling, and how to heighten the emotional stakes of story and character.
+The retreat delves deeply into examining concept, story structure, character development, plot and subplots, theme, dialogue, visual storytelling, and the process of revising a screenplay.
+Students discuss suggestions for rewrites and alternative approaches, exploring solutions to the problems posed by each script.
+Participants learn to look critically at their writing.
+Among other things, we will consider the importance of economy in screenwriting, and how to sharpen what’s at stake for your characters.

-The class surveys the practical realities of the film industry in terms of getting material read and sold, finding an agent, deal-making options, and how the industry works.
-By the end of the two weeks, each script has been reviewed and reconstructed with a ‘battle plan’ on how to take the script to the next level.
+Throughout the sessions participants will get a real world view of how the industry works and the practical realities of getting material read and sold.
+By the end of the retreat, each script has been reviewed and reconstructed with a “battle plan” on how to take the script to the next level.